axingjia/journey_to_3d/Journey_to_3d_animation_and_effects.md

 * The main point of reference in the world is called the world origin.
 The origin is usually located in the center of the space, but it can also be placed or repositioned elsewhere depending on the modeling needs and strategies.
 For example, if we were building a model of the solar system, it would make sense to have the world origin where the sun is, in the centre, because all the other objects in the system are placed around the sun, and can be easily described in terms of the sun.
 If we were building an underwater scene and included both fish under the water and boats above the water, we might want to position the origin at the point where air and water meet.
 In the case of 3D modeli of an airport, the world origin could be placed at ground level, matching the position of the control tower.
 All 3D spaces have three basic dimensions: width, height, depth.
 A common method for representing these dimensions in a 3D space is by using arrows or axes.
 It is common to label the axis representing the width of a 3D space with the letter X, the height axis with letter Y, and the depth axis with the letter Z. The point in space where these three axes intersect, or cross each other, is the world origin.
 * The **rectangular coordinate system** can be used to define specific locations and accurately position the points of objects in 3D space.
 Rene Descartes, an eighteenth-century French philosopher and mathematician, formalized the idea of using three axes labeled X, Y, and Z, to represent the dimensios in 3D space.
 The coordinate system he devised is commonly referred to as the Cartesian (or rectangular) coordinate system.
 Each axis in the system can be divided into many units of measurement.
 In principle these units are abstract values that can represent different units of measurement and scales of dimension.
 On each axis the values to one side of the origin are positive, and the values on the other side are negative.
 * There are many ways of representing the direction of an axis and, consequently, the directions in which values on that axis are positive or negative. usually though, in what is called a **right-handed coordinate system**, the values of the X axis become larger to the right of the origin, the values of the Y axis increase as they move above the origin, and the value on the Z axis grow as they get closer to us.
 In the **left-handed coordinate system** the value on the Z axis decrease as they get closer to us.
 There are several variations of the directionality of the rectangular coordinate system, but most 3D modeling programs use the right-handed coordinate system to describe the virtual world.
-* The thre axes in the
+* The three axes in the

 page 3